 Our Analysis and Test Results

-The REI Co-op Drypoint GTX is REI's decade-long return to the Gore-Tex family, having used eVent fabric for numerous years in the past for their waterproof gear.
-The DryPoint comes equipped with a 3-layer membrane, which helped keep the wind out and provided excellent protection from rain.
-The main focus of this jacket was to keep it lightweight while also keeping you dry and comfortable, just falling short of earning an award.
+The REI Co-op Drypoint GTX is REI's decade-long return to the GORE-TEX family, having used eVent fabric for numerous years in the past for their waterproof gear.
+The DryPoint comes equipped with a 3-layer membrane, which helps keep the wind out and provides excellent protection from the rain.
+It also features two hand pockets and a helmet-compatible hood.

 The Drypoint GTX showcases a return to the GORE-TEX family after almost a decade-long absence.
-The Drypoint holds true to its name; with its fully equipped 3-layer GORE-TEX Active laminate fabric, it kept us dry under the most severe of weather conditions.
-The DWR coating did wear out a bit quicker than others; in fact, it needed to be recoated just a month into testing.
-However, with an adequate DWR coating, even if it meant re-applying, the Drypoint GTX excelled in this metric.
+It holds true to its name; with its fully equipped 3-layer GORE-TEX Active laminate fabric, it kept us dry under the most severe weather conditions.
+The DWR coating did wear out a bit quicker than many others, though.
+In fact, it needed to be recoated just one month into our testing process.
+However, with an adequate DWR coating, even if it means re-applying, the Drypoint GTX excels in this metric.

-The Drypoint has a slim fit that offers a more flattering look than some of the other jackets in the review.
-If you are planning on layering anything besides a tight-fitting baselayer, we recommend you size up, as the chest area was tight when we tried to put a puffy or a thick sweater on underneath.
-The all-around crunchy sound of the shell also was a little on the noisy side when moving around or when putting a pack on or taking it off.
-This model has a tall collar for more coverage but felt like too much material around the neck, especially when the rain subsides, and you have your jacket unzipped.
+The Drypoint has a slim fit that offers a more flattering look than some other jackets in this review.
+If you are planning on layering anything besides a tight-fitting base layer, we recommend you size up, as the chest area is a bit tight over a puffy or a thick sweater.
+The all-around crunchy sound of the shell is also a little on the noisy side when moving around.
+This model has a tall collar for more coverage, but it sometimes feels like too much material around your neck, especially when the rain subsides, and you have your jacket unzipped.

-The Drypoint is outfitted with a nylon ripstop fabric that held its own while tromping through the thick of it.
-We did notice that the zippers were sticky and hard to pull up and down and lacked the effortless glide of others in the review.
+The Drypoint is outfitted with a nylon ripstop fabric that holds its own against some fairly abrasive adventuring.
+The zippers were a bit sticky and difficult to pull up and down and lacked the effortless glide of others in the review.
 Even after spending a considerable amount of time in the Drypoint, the zippers never eased up for ys.
 However, we do appreciate the fact that the zippers are all waterproof, and we don't need that extra flap of fabric to cover them from the elements.

 The REI Drypoint is a lightweight GTX option that will keep you dry and safe from the downpours you may encounter in your outdoor pursuits.
 While it manages to bring some great protection and durability to a fairly minimal jacket, it's up against some stiff competition that it just can't quite measure up to.